 Sr. No. Particulars Amount (₹) 1 Salary (₹/p.m.)
 Eligible for revision every year as determined by the Board.
 13,18,295 2 Other Allowances (₹/p.m.)
 Eligible for revision every year as determined by the Board.
 33,04,545 3 Performance Bonus / Variable Pay as per the Company policy and as determined by the Board.
-4 5 Retirals: Provident Fund - @12% of basic salary Superannuation- @ 15% of basic salary Gratuity Fund - As per the Company's Policy
+4 Perquisites: Furnished Company Leased Accommodation / House Rent Allowance: Not exceeding year.
+Medical: Not exceeding 1 (one) month's Salary for self and family every year.
+Use of two cars for business use along with drivers.
+Telephone and other communication facilities at residence for business use.
+Cost of insurance cover against the risk of any financial liability or loss because of any such other reason as may be approved by the Board of Directors from time to time.
+Taxable perquisites as prescribed under the Income Tax Act, 1961.
+Other perquisites: As may be granted monetary value of which shall not exceed ₹ 25 y error of judgment or 5 Retirals: Provident Fund - @12% of basic salary Superannuation- @ 15% of basic salary severance fees nor have a stock option programme for any of its Directors including the Managing Director.
+Notice period for Managing Director is 4 (four) months.